Akshat2127/Speech-Recognition-with-Neural-Networks/README.md

 ## Project Overview

-In this notebook, you will build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!
+In this notebook, we will build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!

 ![ASR Pipeline][image1]

 We begin by investigating the [LibriSpeech dataset](http://www.openslr.org/12/) that will be used to train and evaluate your models.
-Your algorithm will first convert any raw audio to feature representations that are commonly used for ASR.
-You will then move on to building neural networks that can map these audio features to transcribed text.
-After learning about the basic types of layers that are often used for deep learning-based approaches to ASR, you will engage in your own investigations by creating and testing your own state-of-the-art models.
-Throughout the notebook, we provide recommended research papers for additional reading and links to GitHub repositories with interesting implementations.
+Algorithm will first convert any raw audio to feature representations that are commonly used for ASR.
+We will then move on to building neural networks that can map these audio features to transcribed text.
+After learning about the basic types of layers that are often used for deep learning-based approaches to ASR, we will engage in our own investigations by creating and testing our own state-of-the-art models.
+Throughout the notebook, recommended research papers are provided for additional reading and links to GitHub repositories with interesting implementations.

 ## Project Instructions

 ### Amazon Web Services

 This project requires GPU acceleration to run efficiently.
-Please refer to the Udacity instructions for setting up a GPU instance for this project, and refer to the project instructions in the classroom for setup. [link for AIND students](https://classroom.udacity.com/nanodegrees/nd889/parts/4550d1eb-a3e0-4e9b-9d3c-4f55aa6662b5/modules/c8419a1e-acd3-4463-9c01-a4c93f7c3b24/lessons/b27e9b6a-bb3b-4f3e-8993-bdfcb662a426/concepts/61c0743f-22f1-47db-a4d2-5616c25fc888)
+Please refer to the instructions provided in the link for setting up a GPU instance for this project, and refer to the project instructions in the classroom for setup. [link for AIND students](https://classroom.udacity.com/nanodegrees/nd889/parts/4550d1eb-a3e0-4e9b-9d3c-4f55aa6662b5/modules/c8419a1e-acd3-4463-9c01-a4c93f7c3b24/lessons/b27e9b6a-bb3b-4f3e-8993-bdfcb662a426/concepts/61c0743f-22f1-47db-a4d2-5616c25fc888)

 1. Follow the Cloud Computing Setup instructions lesson to create an EC2 instance.
 (The lesson includes all the required package and library installation instructions.)